ergest/sql_patterns/Book/chap3.md

 # Chapter 4: Query Decomposition
-In this chapter we're going to learn some of the most important patterns in SQL.
-These patterns will help you solve very complex queries by systematically decomposing them into simpler queries that can be tested independently.
+In this chapter we're going to learn one of the most important patterns in SQL.
+This pattern will help you solve very complex queries by systematically decomposing them into simpler ones.
 Before we go that far, first we need to talk about CTEs

 ## Common Table Expressions (CTEs)
 CTEs or Common Table Expressions are temporary views whose scope is limited to the current query.
 They are not stored in the database; they only exist while the query is running and are only accessible in that query.
 They act like subqueries but are easier to understand and use.